bradparks/LoveToPixel/README.md

 * c - display the color palette, right or left click a color to pick it for the corresponding tool
 * b - display the brush size palette, right or left click to select your brush size
 * 1-9 - pick a color (for the left tool only)
-* z - zoom
+* z - zoom in
+* shift-z - zoom out
-* hold a - return to 100% until a is released
+* hold a - toggle to 100% until a is released
 * shift-a - return to 100%
 * g - toggle the grid
 * e - save to a png in a new window